corona94/corona94/README.md

 <h2>Hi there, I´m Octavio Mendoza 👋</h2>
 <div align="left">
 <p>I'm a computer engineer passionate about software development.
 I have over six years of experience in the industry.
   I have solid programming skills and am fluent in various languages.
-Let's learn more about me.</p> 👇
+Let's learn more about me. 👇</p>
 </div>

 <br>